 4) Use Feedback to Improve Your Company

 Don’t just read your reviews; listen to them.
 You’ll find that only rarely will anyone leave a completely false review of your business.
 By and large, they will highlight their actual experience.
 You can learn about your company’s strengths and weaknesses when the reviews are reasonable.

 When the reviews are bad or mention a minor dissatisfaction, you can learn where you need to improve.
 Of course, you can’t completely invest in the opinions of emotionally charged internet users.
 Still, take every point into careful consideration and learn from your reviews.

 Remember that sometimes bad reviews result from something unavoidable, like a slammed staff, supply shortages, or simply the customer having a bad day.

 5) Use Reputation Management Software

 A good reputation management software suite will make home services review management simple.
 The software can automate some things we discussed, such as SMS and email review requests.

 A good reputation management software suite will also provide you with a single dashboard from which you can keep an eye and manage the reviews from all review platforms.
 Also, reputation management software will help you leverage your existing reviews to earn new ones and generate leads.

 Take DataPins, for example.
 The DataPins tool not only streamlines the review request process but it leverages your reviews and jobs as social proof for your website.
-Users can monitor your company’s reviews across various platforms directly on your company website (via plugin slider).
+Users can monitor your company’s reviews across various platforms directly on your company website (via a plugin slider).